joshuaai/Markdown/markdown.md

 ## Here is a list of my favourite clubs and their managers

-Club         | Manager
+Company      | Device
 ------------ | -------------
-Liverpool    | Jurgen Klopp
+Microsoft    | Surface Pro
-Real Madrid  | Zinadine Zidane
+Apple        | iPhone X

 # I am one happy being